 New England’s revitalized transmission system and more efficient fleet have driven striking decreases in congestion costs and uplift costs, called Net Commitment-Period Compensation (NCPC).
 Uplift represents payments to make sure a resource following ISO dispatch instructions is no worse off financially than in the best alternative generation schedule.
 Additionally, the ISO has not had to use special reliability contracts since 2010.

 Higher market prices signal an investment opportunity for new, more efficient power resources to replace generators that are closing down and to displace those that are inefficient or expensive.
-As of April 12, 2018, the ISO was slated to study over 100 grid-interconnection requests from proposed new generators, though many may not ultimately be built.
+As of January 2019, the ISO was slated to study over 150 grid-interconnection requests from proposed new generators, though many may not ultimately be built.
 (Historically, almost 70% of proposed new megawatts in the ISO Generator Interconnection Queue have ultimately withdrawn.)
-These proposals include about 8,000 MW of proposed new on- and offshore wind power.
+These proposals include nearly 13,500 MW of proposed new on- and offshore wind power.
 (Read more about proposed new resources in the region.)

 Because of the large distances from some of the proposed onshore wind power projects to the existing grid, major transmission system upgrades will be needed to deliver more of this power to far-away consumers.
 Proposed offshore wind projects closer to New England load centers may require fewer upgrades to the existing grid, but building wind turbines offshore is typically more costly than placing them on land.